DanielPickens/Best-Time-to-Sell-Stock-II/README.md

 # Best-Time-to-Sell-Stock-IV
-MY 4 Line JS solution to the Leetcode: Best Time to Sell Stock IV
+MY 4 Line JS solution to the Leetcode: Best Time to Sell Stock II

 You are given an integer array prices where prices[i] is the price of a given stock on the ith day.